Welcome events

 Please note that international students cannot work on or off campus in Canada until they start their academic program.

-If in doubt about the above, please talk to us via email at international.students@usask.ca or visit our drop-in advising.
+If in doubt about the above, please contact us at international.students@usask.ca or use our drop-in advising services via Zoom.

-If you are experiencing delays and difficulties in obtaining your immigration documents, please contact ISSAC at international.students@usask.ca or speak with us through our online drop-in advising.
+If you are experiencing delays and difficulties in obtaining your immigration documents, please contact ISSAC at international.students@usask.ca or use our drop-in advising services via Zoom.
 We are here to support you.

 You should find permanent housing before travelling to Canada.